JLRipley314/NRTidal-D/README.md

 # NRTidal-D

 Analysis of the dissipative tidal deformability from gravitational wave (GW) strain data.
+In short: scripts for the Bayesian parameter estimation of the dissipative tidal deformabilities of the neutron stars in GW170817.
 For more details of our analysis, see the accompanying paper (see the `Citation` at the bottom).

 1. `Waveform model`: Scripts for our waveform model (including the marginalized binary Love relations)